-- Do you have an emergency plan and, where necessary, have you recorded the details? - Does your plan take account of other emergency plans applicable in the building? - Is the plan readily available for staff to read? - Is the emergency plan available to the enforcing authority?
+- Do you have an emergency plan and, where necessary, have you recorded the details? - Does your plan take account of other emergency plans applicable to the same building? - Is the plan readily available for staff to read? - Is the emergency plan available to the enforcing authority?